AlsoGhostglowDev/Ghost-s-Trash-Bin/docs/oc_robot.md

 </details>

 > [!TIP]
-> If you want to use to compare a block infront of the robot and is on another slot (other than the selected), then I recommend using <kbd>compareTo</kbd> instead (to save lines by not using the <kbd>select</kbd> command).
+> If you want to compare a block infront of the robot and is on another slot (other than the selected), then I recommend using <kbd>compareTo</kbd> instead (to save lines by not using the <kbd>select</kbd> command).
 If the block is either above/below the robot, then use compare.
 <details>
     <summary><kbd><kbd>inline</kbd> robot.compareTo(slot:number)</kbd></summary>
     Compares the block infront of the robot to the item on the slot passed.
 Returns true if the block compared is equal-to the item slot passed.